ActivityWatch/docs/src/examples/writing-watchers.rst

 .. literalinclude:: client.rs

-It is recommend to follow conventions and use the ``aw-watcher-<name>`` naming scheme for your watcher.
+It is recommended to follow conventions and use the ``aw-watcher-<name>`` naming scheme for your watcher.
 It is also recommended for watchers to accept a ``--testing`` flag and a ``--port <port>`` flag to allow users to specify the port to connect to.